k4jizta/guides/pve/hiden_nat_for_users.md

-if you want to use nat, but your users need change network interface, you can setup iptables into debian (proxmox ve installing on debian-based distro)
+if you want to use nat, but your users need change network interface, you can setup iptables into debian (proxmox ve installing on debian-based distro). warn notice: i'm not sure, that will stable works, do it on your fear and risk.

 create .sh file for iptables rules